LiliaFramework/Lilia/docs/docs/libraries/lia.config.md

 ## Overview

 The config library stores server configuration values with descriptions and default settings.
-It also provides callbacks when values change so modules can react to new options.
+It also provides callbacks when values change, so modules can react to new options.

 ---